Joseph Wright of Derby: Life

 On his return from his working sojourn in Italy he again established himself in England as a portrait-painter, this time at the fashionable spa resort of Bath.
 But he met with little encouragement there, and in 1777 returned to Derby where he spent the rest of his life.
 Over the years he became increasingly asthmatic and nervous about the house, and for these complaints he was treated by his friend and leading medical doctor Erasmus Darwin.
 His friendship with Darwin had brought him and his works into the orbit of the Lunar Society of Birmingham, and although he was not a formal member of the Society he can be considered a key artistic influence on the men of the Midlands Enlightenment.

-In his latter years Wright was a frequent contributor to the exhibitions of the Society of Artists, and to those of the Royal Academy, of which he was elected an associate in 1781 and a full member in 1784.
+In his latter years Wright was a frequent contributor to the exhibitions of the Society of Artists of Great Britain, and to those of the Royal Academy, of which he was elected an associate in 1781 and a full member in 1784.
 He, however, declined the latter honour on account of a slight that he believed that he had received, and severed his official connection with the Academy, although he continued to contribute to the exhibitions from 1783 until 1794.

 His wife Ann Wright died on 17 August 1790, having borne six children from the marriage, three of whom had died in infancy.
 On 29 August 1797 Wright himself died at his new home at No. 28 Queen Street, Derby, where he had spent his final months with his two daughters.